yanlingchen1/XGAP-ABUN/codes/verify_eckert/xspec-fitting-pipeline/readme.md

 3. bkg fit results. 'bkg-fit-results.csv'
 4. data fit results. 'data-1stfit-results.csv'

 ## Steps

+### IO
 0. Check the files.
+### bkg
-1. Fit the pn oot spectrum.
+1. Smooth the bkg back spectrum.
-2. Fit the qpb spectrum.
+2. Fit the sky bkg.
+### fit annu
+3. Smooth back spectrums of annulus.
-3. Fit the bkg spectrum.
+4. Fit the pn oot spectrums.

-4. Fit the data spectrum.
+5. Fit the annulus spectrum.
     1) Determine the backscal of the spectrums.
     2) use chain+err command for the parameters.
-5. Sanity check of the data fit results.
+6. Sanity check of the data fit results.
     1) If the abun fit has >75% uncertainties, freeze the abun to 0.3 and fit again. -> 'data-2ndfit-results.csv'